 Do you have to memorize formulas for the SAT Math?

-While you will have reference sheets for the SAT math section, many critical formulas are not included (see our list above).
-To get a high math score, you need to memorize and understand how to apply at least a few omitted formulas.
+While you will have reference sheets for the SAT Math section, many critical formulas are not included (see our list above).
+You need to memorize and understand how to apply at least a few omitted formulas to get a high math score.

 That said, almost all relevant formulas are taught as part of standard Algebra and Geometry coursework, so you are likely familiar with them already.
 If you’re unfamiliar with some formulas, the most effective way to learn them is to utilize them in practice problems.
 After repeatedly practicing the application of the formula, you’ll intuitively know how and when to use it.

-Pro tip: Using UWorld’s QBank, you can select question topics that use specific formulas so you master how to apply any concept.
+Pro tip: Using UWorld’s QBank, you can select question topics that use specific formulas to master how to apply any concept.

 What formulas are given on the math portion of the SAT?

-- the side relationships of right triangles (e.g., the Pythagorean theorem)
+- Side relationships of right triangles (e.g., the Pythagorean theorem)

-- the volumes of prisms, cylinders, cones, pyramids, and spheres
+- Volumes of prisms, cylinders, cones, pyramids, and spheres

-- the relationship between angles in a circle or triangle (e.g., that the sum of a triangle’s angles is always equal to 180 degrees)
+- Relationship between angles in a circle or triangle (e.g., that the sum of a triangle’s angles is always equal to 180 degrees)